Skip to content

 pin windows powershell to taskbar

-4. Open PowerShell using Windows Terminal
+4. Using Windows Terminal

 Microsoft introduced a new, modern, feature-rich terminal console called Terminal with Windows 11.
 It packs together 3 command-line tools: Command Prompt, PowerShell, and Azure Cloud Shell.
 Windows 10 users can install Windows Terminal from the Microsoft Store.

 When you launch Windows Terminal, it’ll load PowerShell by default.
 However, if you want to open Command Prompt or Azure Cloud Shell, click the reversed caret icon and make a selection.
-Alternatively, you can also switch between different shells by using Ctrl + Shift + 1/2/3 keyboard shortcut.
+Alternatively, you can switch between different shells using Ctrl + Shift + 1/2/3 keyboard shortcut.
 We have a list of more than 250 keyboard shortcuts for Windows 10 and 11 for you to check out.

 powershell in windows terminal

 Once you install the Windows Terminal app, a new item named Open in Terminal will be added to your Context Menu.
-Thus, you get one more way to open PowerShell in Windows 10 at your disposal.

 windows terminal shortcut in context menu